Understand Graymail: What You Need to Know in 2024

 Managing graymail effectively—through segmentation, unsubscribing from unwanted lists, or using automated filters—can help keep your inbox clean and ensure you’re only getting content that’s truly valuable to you.

-Graymail vs. Spam: Key Differences
+Graymail vs Spam – Key Differences

 Graymail and spam are two types of unwanted emails, but they differ in their nature and intent.

 Spam consists of unsolicited, irrelevant, or inappropriate emails sent in bulk, often for advertising, phishing, or other malicious purposes.
-Unlike graymail, users never opt-in to receive these messages, and they are often automatically flagged by automated email filters.
+Unlike graymail, users never opt-in to receive these messages, and they are usually automatically flagged by automated email filters.

 Why it’s Important to Distinguish Graymail from Spam